ldishman/make_demo/README.md

 DISCLAIMER: Don't skip ahead.
 So don't do anything it says here until we're ready to do it together :)

 To generate paper.pdf, and plot-data.png like in the lecture, just run `make`
+- If you have any issues with plot.py, edit the shebang line at the beginning to whatever python version you use

 Then, once your `clean` target is set up (Exercise 1), run `make clean` to get back to the state of this repo